 At 5,895m (19,341ft), Mount Kilimanjaro is the highest mountain in Africa, the fourth highest of the world’s Seven Summits, and the highest free-standing mountain in the world.
-In October 2014, you too can take on this notorious challenge and change lives by doing so.
+Our October 2014 team are taking on this notorious challenge and changing lives by doing so.

-By joining the Blood, Sweat & Compassion Kilimanjaro Challenge you will directly support Compassion's Clean Water for Children intervention in Arusha, Tanzania in providing clean, safe and consistent water to the children and families living in this community.
+By joining the Blood, Sweat & Compassion Kilimanjaro Challenge our team are directly support Compassion's Clean Water for Children intervention in Arusha, Tanzania in providing clean, safe and consistent water to the children and families living in this community.
 This is more than an opportunity to experience and summit one of the most iconic mountains in the world, it is an opportunity to transform lives by doing so.
 Learn more.

-Taking place over ten days, you will fly to Kilimanjaro Airport, Tanzania from your port of departure for arrival on 3 October 2014.
-After having your day of arrival to relax, be briefed, and make your final expedition preparations, the trek will begin the following day.
-The six-day expedition will take you on the Rongai route to Kilimanjaro’s famous 5,895m summit, allowing fantastic opportunities for acclimatisation and the chance to experience the dramatic Mawenzi peak and stunning Saddle en-route.
-You will take on the demanding ascent to the summit perfectly syncronised with a full-moon, prior to returning to your high quality hotel a day later.
-After a celebratory team dinner that evening, the following two days will offer further reward for your hard work with the opportunity to see all of Compassion’s programmes in Tanzania and meet the children and young adults whose lives have been changed by sponsorship through Compassion.
-After this amazing and fully-loaded nine days, you will depart on your homeward bound flights home the following day - although trip extensions can also be arranged to enjoy Tanzania's wealth of safari opportunities or to visit the beautiful Zanzibar.
-The full itinerary, plus other helpful resources, can be found in our Frequently Asked Questions.
+Taking place over ten days, the team are flying to Kilimanjaro Airport, Tanzania.
+The six-day expedition follows the Rongai route to Kilimanjaro’s famous 5,895m summit, allowing fantastic opportunities for acclimatisation and the chance to experience the dramatic Mawenzi peak and stunning Saddle en-route.
+The team will take on the demanding ascent to the summit perfectly syncronised with a full-moon, prior to returning to Arusha a day later.
+After a celebratory team dinner that evening, the following two days will offer a further reward for our team's hard work with the opportunity to see all of Compassion’s programmes in Tanzania and meet the children and young adults whose lives have been changed by sponsorship through Compassion.
+After this amazing and fully-loaded nine days, the team will depart home filled with memories and experiences that will never be forgotten.

 The Blood, Sweat & Compassion Kilimanjaro Challenge team are fundraising for a life-changing 'Clean Water for Children' project in Arusha, Tanzania.
 Any funds raised over and above the total needed to achieve this will go towards supporting the transformational Leadership Development Programme.
 You can read more about both by clicking below.